-Melissa Auvil, Soprano, is in her seventh season with SBCS.
-Originally from Midland, Michigan, Melissa earned her undergraduate degree in Music Education at Central Michigan University and her Masters in Voice Performance from the University of Missouri Kansas City Conservatory of Music and Dance.
-Melissa Teaches at Southwestern Michigan College and runs a private voice studio working with area students from Edwardsburg, Elkhart, Mishawaka and Goshen.
-She has performed with the Lyric Opera of Kansas City, Kansas City Metro Opera, Midland Music Society, Crosscurrents Theatre, six seasons with the Gilbert and Sullivan Society of Midland, Opera at the Acorn, Southwest Michigan Symphony Orchestra and the South Bend and Elkhart Civic Theatres.
+Melissa Auvil, Soprano, is in her eighth season with SBCS.
+Originally from Midland, Michigan, Melissa earned her undergraduate degree in Music Education at Central Michigan University and her master’s degree in Voice Performance from the University of Missouri, Kansas City, Conservatory of Music and Dance.
+Melissa teaches at Southwestern Michigan College and runs a private voice studio working with area students from Elkhart, Mishawaka and Goshen.
+She has performed with the Lyric Opera of Kansas City, Kansas City Metro Opera, Midland Music Society, Crosscurrents Theatre, six seasons with the Gilbert and Sullivan Society of Midland, Opera at the Acorn, Southwest Michigan Symphony Orchestra, as well as the South Bend and Elkhart Civic Theatres.
 She will appear in her first movie, “Moondance”, scheduled for release summer, 2019.
-Melissa also enjoys directing, and has worked locally with both the Beckwith in Dowagiac, and the Barn Swallow in Edwardsburg.
+Melissa also enjoys directing, and has worked locally with both the Beckwith Theatre in Dowagiac, and the Barn Swallow Theatre in Edwardsburg.
 She lives with her husband and two children in Goshen, Indiana.

 Sharon Bain, Soprano Section Leader

 Sharon Bain, Soprano Section Leader, first joined SBCS in 1997.
 She earned her undergraduate degree in American Studies, with a minor in music, from the University of Notre Dame where she studied voice and French horn.
 Sharon also has a Master of Arts degree in social work from the University of Chicago.
-She is a married mother of three and works as a counselor at Family Psychology of South Bend, and at the Early Childhood Development Centers of Notre Dame and Saint Mary’s College.
+She is a married mother of three and works as a counselor at Family Psychology of South Bend, and at the Early Childhood Development Centers of the University of Notre Dame and Saint Mary’s College.
 Sharon is a member of the SBCS Board of Directors.

 Carrie Bjonback, Alto